awsdocs/amazon-ec2-user-guide/doc_source/creating-an-ami-ebs.md

 To create an Amazon EBS\-backed Linux AMI, start from an instance that you've launched from an existing Amazon EBS\-backed Linux AMI\.
 This can be an AMI you have obtained from the AWS Marketplace, an AMI you have created using the [AWS Server Migration Service](https://aws.amazon.com/server-migration-service/) or [VM Import/Export](https://docs.aws.amazon.com/vm-import/latest/userguide/what-is-vmimport.html), or any other AMI you can access\.
 After you customize the instance to suit your needs, create and register a new AMI, which you can use to launch new instances with these customizations\.

-The procedures described below work for Amazon EC2 instances backed by encrypted Amazon EBS volumes \(including the root volume\) as well as for unencrypted volumes\.
+The procedures described below work for Amazon EC2 instances backed by encrypted Amazon Elastic Block Store \(Amazon EBS\) volumes \(including the root volume\) as well as for unencrypted volumes\.

 The AMI creation process is different for instance store\-backed AMIs\.
 For more information about the differences between Amazon EBS\-backed and instance store\-backed instances, and how to determine the root device type for your instance, see [Storage for the root device](ComponentsAMIs.md#storage-for-the-root-device)\.
 For more information about creating an instance store\-backed Linux AMI, see [Creating an instance store\-backed Linux AMI](creating-an-ami-instance-store.md)\.